The Invitation (2015 film): Plot

-Will drives his girlfriend Kira to the Hollywood Hills home of his ex-wife Eden, who is hosting a dinner party with her new husband David.
-Will and Eden divorced after the accidental death of their young son Ty; Eden met David at a grief support group in Mexico.
-Their other dinner guests are Tommy, Tommy's boyfriend Miguel, and friends Ben, Claire, and Gina.
-It’s the first time this group has been together in over two years.
+Will drives with his girlfriend Kira to the Hollywood Hills home of his ex-wife Eden, who is hosting a dinner party with her new husband David.
+After the accidental death of their young son Ty, Will and Eden divorced; Eden met David at a grief support group in Mexico.
+Their other dinner guests are Tommy, and his boyfriend Miguel, and friends Ben, Claire, and Gina.
 Gina mentions that her boyfriend Choi is running late.
 Eden introduces Sadie, a girl she and David met in Mexico who is now staying with them.

 Throughout the evening, Will wanders through his former home and relives memories, including Eden's attempted suicide.
 In the kitchen, Will witnesses Eden slap Ben when he makes a joke about her ideas on expelling pain.
 Eden and David's friend Pruitt arrives.
 David locks the front door, explaining that there was a home invasion in the neighborhood.
 Will goes outside for firewood and, through Eden's bedroom window, sees Eden hiding a pill bottle that he later learns contains the barbiturate phenobarbital.

 David and Eden tell their guests about a cult-like group they joined, along with Pruitt and Sadie, called "The Invitation", which helps people work through their grief.
 David shows everyone a video in which the group's leader Dr. Joseph comforts a dying woman as she takes her last breaths.
 The guests then play a game of "I Want" in which Sadie kisses Gina, Eden kisses Ben, and Pruitt confesses to killing his wife and doing time in prison.
 David tries to convince an unsettled Claire not to leave, but Will challenges him.
 Claire leaves, accompanied by Pruitt, whose car is blocking Claire's.
 Will watches Pruitt take Claire out of sight to talk to her, and David confronts Will about being too suspicious.